rameerez/slugifiable/README.md

 ### Define how slugs are generated

-By default, when you include `Slugifiable::Model`, slugs will be generated as a string based off the record `id`
+By default, when you include `Slugifiable::Model`, slugs will be generated as a random-looking string based off the record `id` (SHA hash)

 `slugifiable` supports both `id` and `uuid`.